PDBeurope/pdb-images/README.md

 ### Input

 Input is a structure file in mmCIF (`.cif`) or binary CIF (`.bcif`) format.
 The input file can be also compressed by GZIP (`.cif.gz`, `.bcif.gz`).
-If the `--input` option is not given, the input file will be retrieved from a public source (`https://www.ebi.ac.uk/pdbe/entry-files/download/${id}.bcif` for PDB mode, `https://alphafold.ebi.ac.uk/files/${id}.cif` for AlphaFold mode).
+If the `--input` option is not given, the input file will be retrieved from a public source (`https://www.ebi.ac.uk/pdbe/entry-files/download/{id}.bcif` for PDB mode, `https://alphafold.ebi.ac.uk/files/{id}.cif` for AlphaFold mode).
 However, for this to work in AlphaFold mode, the user has to specify full identifier of a model in AlphaFold DB, e.g. "AF-Q5VSL9-F1-model_v4", not only "Q5VSL9".
 There is a persisting issue with `.bcif` files provided by AlphaFold DB (this might be fixed in the future), `.cif` files are processed without problems (therefore the default public source is set to `.cif` for AlphaFold mode).

+Supplementary input data will be retrieved from the PDBe API.
+The default API URL is `https://www.ebi.ac.uk/pdbe/api` but can be changed by the `--api-url` option.
+The URL can use `http:`, `https:`, or `file:` protocol; using `file:` protocol allows the user to "plug in" custom data from a local directory, e.g. `--api-url 'file://path-to-this-repository/test_data/api'`.
+When using this approach, the organization of the files in the directory and the format of these file must imitate the PDBe API endpoints; see `test_data/api/` directory for a demonstration.
+If the program cannot find a specific file in the directory, it will print a warning and proceed as if the API returned an empty JSON response (`{}`).

+Overview of accessed API endpoints (will be prefixed by the API URL and `{id}` will be replaced by the entry ID (i.e. the first command line argument)):
+* `/pdb/entry/molecules/{id}` – for entity names in the image captions (not essential)
+* `/pdb/entry/summary/{id}` – for preferred assembly information (not essential)
+* `/pdb/entry/modified_AA_or_NA/{id}` – for modified residue data (essential for `modres` images)
+* `/mappings/{id}`, `/nucleic_mappings/{id}` – for SIFTS domain mappings (essential for `domain` images)
+* `/validation/residuewise_outlier_summary/entry/{id}` – for validation report data (essential for `validation` images)

-Additional input data will be retrieved from the PDBe API (default `https://www.ebi.ac.uk/pdbe/api`, can be changed by the `--api-url` option).
-With the `--no-api` option, API will not be used at all – as a result, some image types will not be generated or captions will be slightly different.
+With the `--no-api` option, API will not be used at all.
+Running without API will affect the program's behavior as follows:
+* the image types that vitally depend on the API data (i.e. `domain`, `modres`, `validation`) will not be generated;
+* some features can behave slightly differently (entity names for captions will be retrieved from the structure file instead of the API data; `entity` images will be rendered using the first assembly instead of the preferred assembly);
+* the final self-check, whether all expected images have been generated, will be skipped.

 The legacy PDB file format is not directly supported by `pdb-images`.
 For convenience, this package provides a script for conversion of PDB files to mmCIF, which can then be passed to `pdb-images`.
 However, correct behavior with the converted files cannot be guaranteed, as the internal logic of the PDB format is fundamentally different from mmCIF, and this conversion should not be relied on.
 Use original mmCIF files whenever possible.
 Usage: